Skip to footer content

 The library operates independently of Microsoft Office, making it perfect for server environments and cloud deployments.
 Whether deploying to Windows, Linux, macOS, Azure, or AWS, IronXL delivers consistent results across all platforms.
 This cross-platform compatibility, combined with its intuitive API, makes it the ideal choice for modern C# applications requiring reliable CSV parsing.

-IronXL treats CSV files as first-class citizens alongside Excel formats, enabling seamless transitions between file types without data loss or format issues.
-Beyond simple CSV reading, IronXL is also capable of using C# for write CSV files from scratch.
-Be sure to check out our How-to guide to learn more about this.
-This makes it the perfect library for all your CSV needs, capable of everything from reading and creating CSV files to converting them to any of the supported formats.
+Beyond simple CSV reading, IronXL also supports writing CSV files from scratch using C#.
+Be sure to check out our how-to guide to learn more about this.
+This makes it the perfect library for all your CSV needs, capable of everything from reading and creating CSV files to converting them to any supported format.

 Once installed, reading your first CSV file requires minimal source code, as seen in the following example: